i7bro/multi-thread-task/README.md

 # multi-thread-task

 To start the application, need to invoke main method in MultiThreadTaskApplication class.
-In appliation.properties is values value.times = repeat mites, value.range = reange of ramdom, value.sleep.timeaureaure
+In appliation.properties is values value.times = repeat mites, value.range = reange of random, value.sleep.time

 Expected output of application: